fr0xk/Scripts/Markdown/EMH.md

 ## Conclusion:

 In conclusion, Fama's Efficient Market Hypothesis asserts that markets are efficient and stock prices reflect all relevant information.
+This information is not essentially accurate or the reaction of market participants to same information can be different at different times.